xma711/notebook/software_engineering/readings/clean_code/README.md

 or the production codes may become to difficult to be unit-tested.

 Unit tests codes have to be very clean;
-otherwsie at some point it is hard to update unit tests when production codes are updated.
+otherwise at some point it is hard to update unit tests when production codes are updated.

 Unit tests are very important, because it allows production codes to be changed later,